 For the past three years, Fleur has lived in a villa near the Whanganui River with Seth, her staffy-boxer cross.
 The house, built in 1910, has a small front porch overlooking a garden filled with lavender and rosemary and does double-duty as a home and workspace.

 “I had a big studio in Wellington, and then a huge studio in Whanganui.
 It was the studio of my dreams, but I didn’t get much work done — I was easily distracted.
 But here I’m more productive.
 I like the volume of this house — it’s little, but it has what I need.
 I’m not the world’s best cleaner, so it suits me.

 “There’s so much to love about Whanganui.
 You can park for ages for about a dollar; you can drive across town in five minutes.
 There are the galleries, of course, and Paiges, a brilliant independent bookstore.

 “There are lots of great cafés now, and the climate is wonderful.
 It’s so affordable, which makes it suitable for young families and artists.
 I couldn’t work like this in Wellington or Auckland.”

 A ROOM OF HER OWN

 Painting, sanding and angle grinding are not particularly compatible with the digital tools of Fleur’s photography work, or with finished artwork and exhibition prints.
 Luckily, she has been able to find a unique space where she can create messier works without disrupting the peace of her home and workspace.

-So she turned a tiny 1950s caravan (opposite) she found “down the road” for $500 into a painting studio.
+So she turned a tiny 1950s caravan (above) she found “down the road” for $500 into a painting studio.
 The caravan, named Buz after its 7BUZ number plate, was formerly used to store wood.
 Now, thanks to several coats of white paint, a good clean and a false ceiling made from white muslin, Buz gives Fleur a proper room of her own in which to work.
 “It’s very peaceful out there.
 I love it so much.”